gracelang/language/spec.md

 contain both declarations and executable code.
 When a module is loaded, this object constructor is *executed*, resulting in a _module object_.

-### Import
+## Importing Modules

 Modules may begin with one or more `import` _moduleName_ `as` _nickname_ statements.
 _moduleName_ is a [string literal](#string-literals) that identifies the module to be imported in an implementation-dependent manner; for example, _moduleName_ may be a file path.
 _nickname_ is the Grace identifier used to refer to the imported module object in the importing module.
+The nickname is confidential by default, but can be annotated as public.

 Because importing a module creates a module object, public declarations at the top level of imported modules are accessed by requesting a method on the module's nickname.
-<_apb: Confidential declarations are not visible to the importing module, I thought._>
+Confidential declarations are not visible to the importing module.

+## Executing a Module

-Grace programs are be executed asking the execution environment to run a particular module, which may be thought of as the “main” module.
+Grace programs are executed by asking the execution environment to run a particular module, which may be thought of as the “main” module.
 Grace will load and initialise all transitively